joangrasa/joangrasa/README.md

 ### Volunteering & Other Activities 🌍
 - **Be Sinor Cultural Center, Greece** (Sept 2016)
-  Led a free-time education project for children in a refugee camp, primarily Kurdish.
+  Volunteer in an education project for children in a refugee camp, primarily Kurdish.

 - **Ananda Suruci Retreat Center, Taiwan** (Mar 2018 - June 2018)
-  Assisted in facility maintenance, planned and installed water systems for outdoor showers and toilets, and created a WordPress website.
+  Assist in facility maintenance, planned and installed water systems for outdoor showers and toilets, and created a WordPress website.

-- **Environmental Education at Luz Serena, Tenerife** (Dec 2019 - Mar 2020)
-  Led a volunteer team on an organic farm.

 - **Erasmus for Young Entrepreneurs, Portugal** (June 2020 - Nov 2020)
-  Led a volunteer team at a retreat center, supported maintenance, and helped with the setup of a solar self-consumption system.
+  Lead a volunteer team at a retreat center, support maintenance, and help with the setup of a solar self-consumption system.

 - **Morro Encantado Project, Brazil** (Nov 2021 - July 2022)
-  Led a team of volunteer English teachers.
+  Lead a team of volunteer English teachers.